millsapjohn/WREUtilities/README.md

 MASSMOVER.py
     Moves all files in a directory to a new directory.
 Doesn't work right now because I haven't done anything with it lol.

+XMRG_EXTRACT.py
+    Calls the "gridloadXMRG" exe to convert all files in the directory to separate DSS files